Admissions Exam Preparation

 The Dental Admission Testing Program (DAT) administers a four-hour examination.
 The exam tests students in the following areas, in order: natural sciences, including biology, general chemistry and organic chemistry; perceptual ability; reading comprehension; and quantitative reasoning.

 In preparing for the DAT, the student should become familiar with the content, depth and type of questions, how the test is scored and how scores are used.
-The DAT Application and Preparation materials booklet is the best source for this material, and is available in Mrs. Higgins’ office.
+The DAT Program Guide on the ADA website is the best source for this information.
 Since the DAT is now given solely on computer, the student should take a practice test on their web site, located at: http://www.ada.org/dat.aspx

 As with any standardized test, practice is important.
 (See Preparing for the MCAT, second paragraph).
 Fewer practice materials are available for the DAT, but MCAT practice manuals on the natural sciences and critical analysis and reasoning skills can be useful.

-A GRE practice manual can be obtained to get used to the format of the test questions and to pace yourself.
-Since the GRE is now given solely on computer, the student should take a practice test on their web site, located at: http://www.gre.org.
+A GRE practice manual will help you get used to the format of the test questions and to pace yourself.
+Since the GRE is given solely on computer, the student should take a practice test on their web site, located at: http://www.gre.org.